unburied/labs-curriculum/Labs Curriculum/Sprint7.md

 ## Objectives

-- Student demonstrates they can provide useful feedback to their peers.
+- Student demonstrates they have grown both technically and professionally
-- Student can respond productively to critical feedback from their peers and articulate its contribution to their professional development.
+- Student can reflect on their learnings

 On the job, you will be responsible for giving feedback to your peers.
 Here are some what some hiring managers said about feedback.
 - "We're looking for candidates that are receptive to feedback during the interview process (like if they get stuck on a whiteboard question)".
 "We're looking for candidates that are excited to learn, willing/able to learn from other engineers."
 "During the interview, we try pushing back on something they did.
 They should be very open to feedback."